 If you're 62 or older and a resident of Utah, you may audit many regular University classes numbered 1000-4999 for a mere $25 per semester in addition to any special fee attached to the class.

 Known as House Bill 60, the program is just the ticket for seniors who want to keep current in their fields they know and love or learn something new.

 Join us on open registration day at the Annex building, A wing, North Entrance.
-In-person registration begins at 8:00am and phone-in registration begins at 10:00am on January 3rd, for Spring 2017 semester classes.
+In-person registration begins at 8:00am and phone-in registration begins at 10:00am on May 9, for Summer 2017 semester classes.

 View additional important dates by following this link.